techidaily/site-games-able/source/_posts/boosting-game-performance-on-series-sx-through-expertly-setup-vrr-settings.md

  FPS, or frames per second, however, play an important role in the overall performance of your game.

- If you've heard of the term[FPS in video games](https://www.makeuseof.com/video-games-fps-meaning/) , but you're not sure what it means, you're not the only one.
+ If you've heard of the term [FPS in video games](https://www.makeuseof.com/video-games-fps-meaning/) , but you're not sure what it means, you're not the only one.
 Essentially, your game image is composed of countless individual frames that are strung together to create the smooth picture that you see on screen.
 Frames per second stands for the number of individual images that are displayed each second.
 The higher that number is, the smoother your gameplay experience will be.

  Since VRR automatically drops the frames per second you see to save your screen from splitting, your gameplay may be less smooth—and you may experience input lag because of it.